Follow the Data - Analytics Insights into Wood Pole Plant Health & Resiliency

 Our webinars are eligible for IEEE PDH credit.
 To qualify, you must attend the webinar live and complete the IEEE evaluation we will provide following the event.

 The overall health of your pole plant directly impacts the overall strength and resiliency of your grid: without health there is no resiliency.
-Get an introduction to the evolution and latest American Wood Protection Association (AWPA) Standard Decay Hazard Map and the concept of structural health and resiliency for overhead lines.
-Utilizing the decay map as a guide, discover an innovative method for measuring the health and resiliency of a utility company’s structural assets and the optimization of the total cost of ownership of those assets.
+Get an introduction to utilizing structural asset data and analytics and the concept of structural health and resiliency for overhead lines.
+Leveraging data as a guide, discover an innovative method for measuring the health and resiliency of a utility company’s structural assets and the optimization of the total cost of ownership of those assets.

 During this webinar we will discuss: